Build A Foundation For Your Swing: Lessons From Brooke Henderson's Swing | Flagstick.com

 —

-This instruction article appears in the Spring 2020 issue of Flagstick Golf Magazine.
-See the full digital edition at this link.

-Sign up for our free TeeTalk Newsletter at this link.
+Sign up for our free FGM Digest Newsletter at this link.
 Bringing you great golf content directly to your inbox every week.